nodejs/node/doc/contributing/distribution.md

 ## Placeholder executables

-Installing Node.js will not create "placeholder" executables for package managers.
 A placeholder executable is a binary, symlink or script that has a name that refers to software that is not distributed with Node.js, but instead would be downloaded when the executable is run.

-For example, Node.js will not create `yarn` or `download_yarn` placeholder executables that will download Yarn when run.
-Node.js includes `npm` and `npx` executables, but these are not placeholders because the name of the executable refers to software that is contained within the Node.js distribution.
+Adding placeholder executables has a high boundary to be included in Node.js as it has a strong impact on the security side as well as the problem that it provides a strong support for a specific project outside of Node.js, which Node.js tries to avoid.
+Node.js is not going to support any outside project without a very strong reason to do so.

-Adding placeholder executables that refer to other types of software besides package managers will first require an affirmative vote of the Node.js Technical Steering Committee.
+It therefore requires an affirmative vote of the Node.js Technical Steering Committee to include any such placeholder executables.